vikshree/DISC-L/README.md

 The descriptions collected from the Amazon MechTurk study can be found in the file [disc_caption_all.json](disc_caption_all.json).

 ## Descriptors for danger estimation
-We have used 5 set of descriptors for collapse and fire scene to assess the danger level.
+We have used 5 set of descriptors for collapse and fire scene to assess the danger level, which are treated as descriptions provided by the "commander in chief".
 The descriptors can be found in [Appendices.docx](Appendices.docx).